CoolPluginsTeam/linguator-multilingual-ai-translation/readme.txt

 * **Lightweight & Optimized for Speed** – Linguator is built with performance in mind and doesn’t slow down your pages or website loading time.

 =Is Linguator still in beta? =
-Yes, Linguator is currently in its beta stage.
-This means the core features are ready to use, but we’re still improving stability, performance, and adding more integrations based on user feedback.
+No, Linguator is not in beta stage.
+The core features are ready to use, and we’re still improving stability, performance, and adding more integrations based on user feedback.

 == Changelog ==